judecoe/bigideaslab/README.md

 # bigideaslab
-This code asks a user for their name & age and prints out a hello message with your name that tells you how old you will be in 10 years!
+This code asks you for your name & age and prints out a hello message with your name that tells you how old you will be in 10 years!